Kaltsoon/data-management-and-databases/materials/exam-advice.md

   - Aggregate functions (e.g. `SUM`, `COUNT`, or `MAX` functions)
   - Grouping (`GROUP BY` clause)
   - Subqueries ([IN and NOT IN](https://www.w3schools.com/sql/sql_in.asp) operators in subqueries might become useful)
+- Recap by redoing the SQL assignments and comparing your solutions to the model solutions
 - The exam has 7 questions and two bonus questions for additional points

 ## Final exam